-Latvia's security environment is dominated by its historically volatile relationship with neighboring Russia (see p.
-6-14 of History and Myth).
-Latvia relies on its memberships in NATO, the UN, and the EU to help insulate it against external statelevel threats, including cyberattacks and terrorism.
+Latvia's security environment is dominated by its historically volatile relationship with neighboring Russia (see History and Myth).
+Latvia relies on its memberships in NATO, the UN, and the EU to help insulate it against external state-level threats, including cyberattacks and terrorism.